Hacktix/Chroma-Invaders/README.md

 All the features above are a requirement before the first non-pre-release version 1.0 releases.
 Afterwards, the following updates are planned:

-* Game Settings Configuration << We are Here
+* Game Settings Configuration
 * "For-Fun" Features:
-  - TILT Message
+  - TILT Message ✓
   - CPU Watchdog
 * Netplay (Online Multiplayer)
 * Improved Audio System